RobotLocomotion/drake/drake/doc/cxx_inl.rst

 below.

-The case for ``*-inl.h`` files appears when we wish to provide the opportunity for calling code to use template types other than those the ones instantiated in our ``*.cc`` file.
+The case for ``*-inl.h`` files appears when we wish to provide the opportunity for calling code to use template types other than the ones instantiated in our ``*.cc`` file.
 The problem is that method bodies only exist in the ``*.cc`` file, so there is no mechanism for calling code to instantiate them with different types.